 Many people believe personal wealth and comfort are signs of God’s favor, and that poverty and illness are signs of disfavor.
 If this was the case, why is it that God always seemed to be sending prophets to defend the widow and orphan against the abuses of the wealthy?
-Why is it the hypocrisy of the powerful draws destruction?
+Why is it the hypocrisy of the powerful elicits God’s wrath?
 The psalmist endures his troubles by trusting that God will ultimately prevail; his current status is not the barometer of a capricious creator’s mood swings, but of the corruption of the society around him.

 When we cry for justice, do we think of it as something to be delivered to us or something delivered through us?
-It can be either or both, but if our cry for justice ends when our own bellies are filled while others are empty, what we’re seeking isn’t justice.
+It can be either or both, but if our cry for justice ends when our own bellies are filled while others remain empty, what we’re seeking isn’t justice.
 The psalmist’s hope for himself is inseparable from his hope for his community.
 He prays to belong to a kingdom that expects is citizens to feed the poor rather than despise them.

 When we believe God is just, we behave justly.
 If we want to be the recipients of God’s justice; we must also be the instruments of it.

 Comfort: God is always the source of justice.